T0rontoT0Ky0/PCPNet/README.md

 ## Training Steps

-To train and evaluate using this project, follow these steps:
+After downlaoding the datasey, you can train and evaluate using this project following these steps:

 1. **Start Training**:
     - Run `python Train.py` to start training.